Emotions Scavenger Hunt

 Download and print the Emotions Scavenger Hunt Worksheet

-Instructions for a Feelings and Emotions Scavenger Hunt:
+Instructions for an outdoor Feelings and Emotions Scavenger Hunt:

 - Choose a good place to observe a variety of people.
 Make sure that it is not too busy or active as that may be overwhelming.